Beautiful Sunday (song): In popular culture

 The song is commonly used for the 'Slosh' dance.
 The dance is popular in Scotland where it is commonly played at wedding receptions.
+The song has also been sung by supporters of Dundee United since around the 1990s.

 In media

 "Beautiful Sunday" was the theme song in 1975-76 on Japan's TBS morning show, Ohayo 720.

-The song was featured in the Scottish sitcom Still Games second series episode 3, "Doactors" (Doctors).
+The song was featured in the Scottish sitcom Still Game's second series episode "Doactors" (Doctors).
 Characters Jack Jarvis and Victor McDade dance the Slosh to it.

 The 2010 musical I Dreamed a Dream, based on the life of singer Susan Boyle, includes the tune.

 The song appears in the HBO Max series The Righteous Gemstones, in the second season's ninth episode, "I Will Tell of All Your Deeds".